oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    ![Diagram of the fork-and-clone workflow](images/install/forkCloneWorkflow.png)

    For making any changes to original repository, we first sync our cloned repository with original repository.
 We merge develop with `upstream/develop` to do this.
 Now we make a new branch, do the changes on the branch, push the branch to forked repository, and make a PR from Github interface.
 We use a different branch to make changes so that we can work on multiple issues while still having a clean version in develop branch.

-### Pre-requisites for setting up the development server

-1. **Install Docker Desktop**: Download and install the latest version of Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop/).
-Docker Desktop provides a user-friendly interface for developers.
-Follow the steps in the given link to download and install it.
-2. **For Windows users**: Prior to proceeding with the setup, make sure you have activated the WSL2 backend for Windows in Docker Desktop.
-You can find instructions on how to do this [here](https://docs.docker.com/desktop/wsl/).
-Additionally, ensure that you execute all the `make` commands within the Windows Subsystem for Linux 2 (WSL2) terminal.

 **Note for Developers: Allocating Resources to Docker Desktop** For systems with 8GB RAM: